 Stallions frequently keep their wolf teeth.
 This little Caspian stallion is 9 years old and still has all 4 of his canine teeth, but you can’t see any wolf teeth if he has them.
 (He is yawning, not threatening.)

 Interestingly, horse teeth have no pulp or nerves near the surface of the tooth, so keeping a horse’s mouth in good shape is a generally painless procedure that involves filing the sharp points off of the molars that can grow into spikes that bore into the jaw or make wearing the bit painful when the sharp tooth is pressed against the cheek.

 We have been watching a tiny Caspian foal as we imprint train her.
 It is interesting that she was born toothless but started pushing incisors through the gums in only 2-3 days.
 A curious nibble could actually be painful by 4 days old.

-Here are some pictures of a horse with a “wry” mouth.
-The jaw is slightly offset to the right and the incisors have grown to match the offset so that he has no trouble eating or drinking.
-Since it does not interfere with his health, it is not considered severe.
+Here are some pictures of a horse with a mild “wry” mouth that was probably caused by lack of dental care over his lifetime.
+The lower jaw is slightly offset to the left and the incisors have grown to match the offset so that he has no trouble eating or drinking.
+Since it does not interfere with his health, it is not considered a severe problem.
 With good dental care over a couple of years to file and even the bite, this horse will probably do quite well.
 However, without it, his mouth may become worse over time.
 A bit?
 If his mouth seems to present problems wearing a bit, he should be ridden in a bitless manner.